arroyocode/device/raspberry-pi/raspberry-pi-nodejs-webserver-w-pm2.md

 # Raspberry Pi Nodejs Web Server w/ PM2

+Turn your Raspberry Pi into a development nodejs server configured to auto start your node app, watch and reload your node app when files change automatically.

-> This guide assumes you have already completed the first boot configuration
+> PLEASE NOTE: This guide assumes you have already completed the first boot configuration
 > of your raspberry pi and are logged in via SSH or terminal in X.

 1. Create a safe user account for serving the nodejs app